rdpoor/mu/README.md

 Perhaps a reasonable discipline is to (1) connect stream element to its sub-tree then (2) configure that stream element, starting with the leaf nodes and working towards the root.

+### mune12

+Created a relatively simple ArpeggiateStream class that encapsulates all the pieces in mune11.
+Using it is as simple as:

+      arpeggiate_stream.setArpeggioDelay(882);
+      arpeggiate_stream.addFile(SOUND_DIR SOUND_0 ".wav");
+      arpeggiate_stream.addFile(SOUND_DIR SOUND_1 ".wav");
+      arpeggiate_stream.addFile(SOUND_DIR SOUND_2 ".wav");
+      arpeggiate_stream.addFile(SOUND_DIR SOUND_3 ".wav");
+      loop_stream.setSource(&arpeggiate_stream);
+      loop_stream.setLoopDuration(arpeggiate_stream.getEnd()/2);
+      player.setSource(&loop_stream);
+      player.start();
+      sleep(30);
+      player.stop();

+### Half-baked idea on deterministic vs non-deterministic streams

+So far, we've made a big deal about how streams are deterministic: if you call step() for a given tick, you always get the same results.
+But we really don't always want that.
+Sometimes, for example, you want a note to sound slightly different each time you play it.
+So maybe there's some concept of "start a note" which allows a stream to select some parameters that remain invariant until the note ends.